Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The VBA Code Line by Line.

-At the beginning of the Code, we created and instantiated the Dictionary Object D.
+At the beginning of the code, we create and instantiate the Dictionary object D.

-Again the Desc = InputBox() function statement is put within a second Do While . . .
-Loop, to ensure that the user keys in some value into the Desc Variable.
+Inside this loop, the statement Desc = InputBox() is placed within a second Do While ... loop.
+This ensures that the user actually enters a value into the Desc variable.

-The valid Description Value is assigned to C.strDesc Property of the Class Object.
+The valid Description Value is assigned to the C.strDesc Property of the Class Object.

-Through the next two InputBox() functions collect the Length and width values of Room from the user and assign them to C.dblLength and C.dblWidth Properties respectively.
+Through the next two InputBox() functions, collect the Length and width values of the Room from the user and assign them to C.dblLength and C.dblWidth Properties, respectively.

-Now, the ClsArea Class Object is ready to Add to the Dictionary Object.
+Now, the ClsArea Class Object is ready to be added to the Dictionary Object.

 The statement D.Add Desc, C adds the current instance of the ClsArea Class Object in the Dictionary Object as its first Item to Desc (or C.strDesc Property Value) as the Key of Dictionary Item.